-In 2016, Nayeon, Jang Ji-sung's seven-year-old daughter, died of an incurable disease.
-Three years later, the South Korean mother was able to see her baby again in a virtual world created for a television documentary.
+In 2016 Nayeon, Jang Ji-sung's seven-year-old daughter, died of an incurable disease.
+Three years later, the South Korean mother was able to see her baby in a virtual world created for a television documentary.

 On its Youtube profile, the TV Middle East Broadcasting Center shared a clip from its special documentary called “I Met You“, Which explores the fascinating possibility of reconstructing and finding the deceased in virtual reality.